-When you look beyond fleet tracking and tracing and get a broad picture of supply chain visibility, it becomes clear there is so much more to it.
+When you look beyond fleet tracking and tracing to get a broad picture of supply chain visibility, it becomes clear there is so much more to it.
 Supply chain visibility covers everything from the terminal to the nozzle and requires a holistic approach to ensuring transparency.
-Visibility at every stage is critical to optimize operations, beginning with sourcing and inventory availability through route planning to delivery and invoicing.
+Visibility at every stage is critical to optimizing operations, beginning with sourcing and inventory availability through route planning to delivery and invoicing.
 Information at each touchpoint between suppliers, carriers, haulers, and customers should flow and provide insights everyone can leverage.

 Logistics companies have been on this journey to get end-to-end visibility for years.
-Facing the headwinds of an oil crisis and a global pandemic have driven businesses to invest in digital transformation initiatives.
-This has helped to improve supply chain visibility and data flow, allowing them to gain insights that enable businesses to be more agile.
-Innovations in big data and artificial intelligence (AI) automate workflows and help the industry overcome the age-old supply chain visibility challenge.
+Faced with key challenges such as oil supply disruptions, a global pandemic, driver shortages, and ongoing macroeconomic uncertainty, many businesses have invested in digital transformation initiatives.
+This has helped to improve supply chain visibility and data flow, allowing them to gain insights to be more agile.
+Innovations in Big Data and artificial intelligence (AI) automate workflows and help the industry overcome the age-old supply chain visibility challenge.